maticnetwork/ethindia-workshop/setup.md

 ### Intro
 In this workshop, we'll explore how to create decentralized Airbnb.
 We will use the pre-written Ethereum smart contract and deploy it locally on ganache using remix, we can deploy contract on any Testnet or Mainnet .

 This dApp uses [Nuxt](https://nuxtjs.org/), but is out of scope for this workshop, so don't worry, we will only be focusing on the pieces that helps us build.
-In reality, any JS framework can be used.
+In practice, any JS framework can be used.

 # Installation